Supply chain resilience: Engineering resilience

-Resilience in the sense of socio-ecological resilience

-The resilience of social-ecological systems changes in the four phases of each adaptive cycle.
-This applies at all levels of a panarchy separately.
+Socio-ecological resilience

 Social-ecological resilience goes back to ecological resilience, adding to it human decision-makers and their social interactions.
-A supply chain is thus interpreted as a social-ecological system that – similar to an ecosystem (e.g. forest) – is able to constantly adapt to external environmental conditions and – through the presence of social actors and their ability to foresight – also to transform itself into a fundamentally new system.
-This leads to a panarchical interpretation of a supply chain, embedding it into a system of systems, allowing to analyze the interactions of the supply chain with systems that operate at other levels (e.g. society, political economy, planet Earth).
-For example, Tesla's supply chain can be described as resilient because it reflects the transformation from internal combustion engines to electric engines, which is based on the ability of human actors to foresee long-term changes in the planet in the context of the climate crisis and to implement them in a business model.
-In contrast to engineering resilience, the supply chain is not interpreted as a system that needs to be stabilized in a fixed state (focus: persistence), but as a fluid system or even as a fluid process that interacts with the rest of the world (focus: adaptation or even transformation).
+A supply chain is thus interpreted as a social-ecological system that – similar to an ecosystem (e.g. forest) – is able to constantly adapt to external environmental conditions.
+In this framework, the supply chain is not interpreted as a system that needs to be stabilized in a fixed state (focus: persistence), but as a fluid system or even as a fluid process that interacts with the rest of the world (focus: adaptation or even transformation).

+Examples

-Recent studies and data have examined how the European Union firms responded to significant supply chain disruptions caused by the COVID-19 pandemic, maritime transport issues, and geopolitical conflicts.
+Recent studies and data have examined how European Union firms responded to significant supply chain disruptions caused by the COVID-19 pandemic, maritime transport issues, and geopolitical conflicts.
 These events exposed the vulnerabilities of EU supply chains, particularly their reliance on foreign imports.

-For example, in 2023 44% of EU firms that imported from China experienced transport and logistics challenges, while only 22% of firms that import solely within the EU reported similar numbers.
+For example, in 2023 44% of EU firms who imported from China experienced transport and logistics challenges, while only 22% of the firms that imported solely within the EU reported similar numbers.

 In response to challenges like these, trade patterns have shifted.
 The share of EU exports directed to the US increased to 21% in 2023, compared to a 14% in 2010.
 This is in order to mitigate risk and enhance supply chain resilience.